Frederick of La Roche: Archbishop of Tyre

-In March, 1164, Archbishop Peter of Tyre died, and within a month Frederick was appointed to replace him, at the request of King Amalric.
+In March, 1164, Peter of Barcelona, archbishop of Tyre, died, and within a month Frederick was appointed to replace him, at the request of King Amalric.
 He accompanied Amalric on the expedition against Egypt in 1167, with his own "rather distinguished retinue", according to William.
 Frederick suffered from dysentery in Egypt after drinking from the Nile and soon returned home.
 In August of that year he presided over the marriage of Amalric to the Byzantine princess Maria Comnena.
 A few days later, Frederick appointed William archdeacon of Tyre, but in 1169 he accused the archdeacon probably of receiving to great a salary for his post, which William had probably gained through his friendship with King Amalric.
 William went to Rome to defend himself against the charges.

 Embassy to the West

 In 1169, after the failure of Amalric's invasion of Egypt, the king sent an embassy to Europe to obtain financial aid for the struggling Crusader States and to call for a new crusade.
 The first embassy, led by Patriarch Amalric and Archbishop Ernesius, was caught in a storm in the Mediterranean and was forced to return home.
 King Amalric then sent a second embassy under Archbishop Frederick, Bishop John of Banyas and Guibert, the preceptor of the Knights Hospitaller.
 In July they arrived at Rome and met with Pope Alexander III, but none of the monarchs of Europe were willing to assist the far-away Crusader kingdom: Louis VII of France and Henry II of England were already occupied in warring against each other, but Frederick persuaded Henry to donate money and make a pilgrimage later.
 Frederick Barbarossa had been excommunicated by Alexander III in 1160 and was currently at war with the Papacy, so no support was forthcoming from him either.

-The embassy was also meant to find a suitable husband for the then-eleven-year-old Sibylla, the king's daughter, who might one day reign, her brother Baldwin being suspected of having contracted leprosy.
+The embassy was also meant to find a suitable husband for the then eleven-year-old Sibylla, the king's daughter, who might one day reign, her brother Baldwin being suspected of having contracted leprosy.
 In France, Frederick persuaded Count Stephen I of Sancerre and brother-in-law of Louis VII, to come to the east and marry Sibylla.
 The embassy returned to Jerusalem in 1171, along with Stephen and Duke Hugh III of Burgundy, who came as a representative of Louis VII.
 It is unknown what Frederick offered the young count, but it seems he never got it, for he returned to France without marrying the princess.